 5. Store data

 That’s where self-service data preparation tools like Talend Data Preparation come in.
 Cloud-native platforms with machine learning capabilities simplify the data preparation process.
-This means that data scientists and business users can focus on analyzing data, instead of just cleaning it.
+This means that data scientists and business analysts can focus on analyzing data instead of just cleaning it.

 To get the best value out of a self-service data preparation tool, look for a platform with:

-Initially focused on analytics, data preparation has evolved to address a much broader set of uses cases and can be used by a larger range of users.
+Initially focused on analytics, data preparation has evolved to address a much broader set of use cases and and is applicable to a larger range of users.

 Although it improves the personal productivity of whoever uses it, it has evolved into an enterprise tool that fosters collaboration between IT professionals, data experts, and business users.

-Data preparation creates higher quality data for analysis and other data management related tasks by eradicating errors and normalizing raw data before it is processed.
+Data preparation creates higher-quality data for data science, analysis, and other data management-related tasks by eradicating errors and normalizing raw data before it is processed.
 It is critical, but takes a lot of time and might require specific skills.

-Now, however, with a smart data preparation tool, the process has become faster and more accessible to a wider variety of users.
+With today's smart data preparation tools, however, the process has become faster and more accessible to a wider variety of users.

 To learn more about data preparation, check out these getting started guides.
-When you’re ready to get started, download a free version of Talend Data Preparation.
+When you’re ready to get started, download a free trial of Talend Data Preparation.